doilio/doilio/README.md

 On my free time I like to read([Mindsets](https://www.amazon.com/Mindset-Psychology-Carol-S-Dweck/dp/0345472322)💖) watch animes([One Piece](https://en.wikipedia.org/wiki/One_Piece)💖), series and movies, chat with friends and play computer games([Mortal Kombat](https://en.wikipedia.org/wiki/Mortal_Kombat)💖).

 ### Experience! 🔭
+Check out [Lobolo](https://play.google.com/store/apps/details?id=com.lobolo.android) - An app built for a custom cultivated to this day in southern Mozambique.
+According to this tradition, the bride's family receives money for the loss that represents their marriage and going to another home.

 I'm currently working on an App that shows a list of popular Movies and Series and their respective details.
 The list if fetched from TMDB.
 Also working on improving my App [Cularte-Playstore](https://play.google.com/store/apps/details?id=com.doiliomatsinhe.cularte) an app to generate more awareness for Mozambican Artists.
 You can check out a few artists here [Cularte-Instagram](https://www.instagram.com/culartemz/).